Logo, MacQueen's Quinterly

 12. Restrictions:

-• No AI-generated writing, unless author specifically identifies such a piece as satire, or uses examples of AI-generated writing within a critical essay, etc. Works submitted to MacQ should be created by humans, generated by human intellect, emotions, and talents—not by Artificial Intelligence technology such as ChatGPT.
+• No AI-generated writing, unless author specifically identifies such a piece as satire, or uses examples of AI-generated writing within a critical essay, etc. Works submitted to MacQ should be created by humans, generated by human intellect, emotions, and talents—not by Artificial Intelligence technology such as ChatGPT and others.

-• Note re AI-generated digital art: Unless the artist identifies the work as satire, and/or includes it in a critical essay, Clare MacQueen will not intentionally publish digital art created by Artifical Intelligence technology, including image-synthesis generators such as Stable Diffusion, Dall-E 2, and MidJourney.
-AI technology includes the use of databases of millions of works, as well as related metadata, that have been harvested online, typically without the permission of the original writers, artists, and copyright holders.
+• Note re AI-generated digital art: Unless the artist identifies the work as satire, and/or includes it in a critical essay, Clare MacQueen will not intentionally publish digital art created by Artifical Intelligence technology, including image-synthesis generators such as Stable Diffusion, Dall-E 2, MidJourney, Photoshop with AI features, etc. AI technology includes the use of databases of millions of works, as well as related metadata, that have been harvested online, typically without the permission of the original writers, artists, and copyright holders.
 Also known as plagiarized.
 On a mind-boggling scale.

 Until these issues are legally resolved in the United States, Clare cannot in good conscience include AI-generated artworks in MacQueen’s Quinterly—even though she may think they look amazing.